Considering a career in the trucking industry?

 Private CDL schools will only accept certain financial aid programs.

-Look for the financial aid programs accepted by the school of your choice and figure out whether you will be eligible for any such programs.
+Look for the grants and financial aid programs accepted by the school of your choice and figure out whether you will be eligible for any such programs.

 - Licensing test

 The licensing test is another important factor in your training.
 Find out if the licensing test can be repeated if you don’t pass it for the first time.
 If yes, you should also ask about how many times it can be repeated and how much will it cost.